eafit-apolo/apolo-users/docs/source/software/applications/mafft/7.402/installation.rst

 Foldalign
 .........

 FOLDALIGN [2]_. an algorithm for local or global simultaneous folding and aligning two or more RNA sequences and is based on the Sankoffs algorithm (SIAM J. Appl.
 Math., 45:810-825, 1985).
 Foldalign can make pairwise local or global alignments and structure predictions.
-FoldalignM makes a multiple global alignment and structure prediction.
+FoldalignM makes multiple global alignment and structure prediction.